Service & Repair

 2. Can I have the reticle in my scope changed to another style?

-The Leupold Custom Shop can install a variety of reticle offerings in virtually any Leupold scope; the only modern exception being the Rifleman line.
+The Leupold Custom Shop can install a variety of reticle offerings in most Leupold scope.
 Though the available offerings vary depending upon the exact scope, most scopes will accept most standard reticle offerings.
 Standard reticle offerings include:

 - Fine Duplex